 Ms. Caverly is named as a Best Lawyers in America® in the areas of Estate and Trust Litigation and Commercial Litigation.
-Ms. Caverly also has been recognized repeatedly as a California “Super Lawyer” by Super Lawyers® magazine in the area of estate and trust litigation and was chosen as one of San Diego’s top 25 women attorneys across all fields of law for each of 2013-2017.
+Ms. Caverly also has been recognized repeatedly as a California “Super Lawyer” by Super Lawyers® magazine in the area of estate and trust litigation and was chosen as one of San Diego’s top 50 attorneys across all fields of law for 2018 and one of San Diego’s top 25 women attorneys for each of 2013-2018.
 Ms. Caverly has been named “Top Lawyers in San Diego” by San Diego Magazine and “Top Attorney in Southern California.”
 Ms. Caverly also has received the highest possible rating in both legal ability and ethical standards (“AV Preeminent”) from the Martindale Hubbell® peer review rating service and has been selected for the Bar Register of Preeminent Women Lawyers.

 Ms. Caverly is the author of “Representing the Beneficiary – Defining Client’s Goals and Managing Expectations” published as Chapter 1 of Hartog and Kovar, Matthew Bender Practice Guide: California Trust Litigation (2011), and “Help Clients Grant the Right Level of Trustee Discretion” published in the December 2012 issue of Estate Planning.
 Ms. Caverly has lectured on various estate administration and estate and trust litigation topics, including the 2016 ACTEC annual meeting in Las Vegas, the University of Washington Law School’s 61st Estate Planning Seminar in Seattle, ALI-ABA’s 2012 Estate Planning in Depth at the University of Wisconsin Law School, The Southern California Tax & Estate Planning Forum, the National Business Institute, North County Estate Planning Counsel, San Diego Estate Planning Counsel, and Legal Secretaries, Incorporated.
 Ms. Caverly and partner Nancy G. Henderson co-authored the 2008 two-part article Planning for Family Vacation Homes, published in the California Trusts and Estates Quarterly, the Official Publication of the California State Bar Trusts and Estates Section.